-For a long time, they were simply optional in retailers’ product catalogues, but GTIN codes have now become essential, or even compulsory, for selling on both your online store and on marketing channels.
+For a long time, they were simply optional in retailers’ product catalogues, but GTIN codes have become essential, or even compulsory, for selling on your online store, on marketplaces and on marketing channels.

 GTIN (Global Trade Item Number) is an international code for managing millions of product references worldwide.
 Found in the barcode of a product, it is generally composed of 13 digits.
 However, depending on the type of product sold, and the country of sale, its size can vary: